 Listed below are some helpful tips and general guidelines.
 More of what to (and not to) include is available at charlottelegaladvocacy.org/getcovered.

-- You must estimate your projected income for 2021.
+- You must estimate your projected income for the upcoming year.

 - If you are unemployed, it may be difficult to do this.
 Estimate how much you would make if you returned to your previous job.

 - If you don’t have a set salary or wages (for example, if you are a freelance worker, seasonal worker, or run your own business), it will be easier to estimate your income if you have a copy of your tax return from last year on hand.